Last updated on November 28, 2025.

 Online shopping is often the best way to get your holiday goods.
 It’s quick, convenient, and doesn’t require leaving the house.
 But plenty of fraudsters also take advantage of the season of overspending, with scam notifications and setups that can trick even the most seasoned shoppers.

-According to the Canadian Anti-Fraud Centre (CAFC), Canadians lost a total of $567 million due to fraud in 2023 — including over $100 million associated with online fraud.
+According to the Canadian Anti-Fraud Centre (CAFC), Canadians lost a total of $544 million due to fraud in 2024.
 And these scams can ramp up towards the end of each year, as ‘the season of giving’ gets closer.

 While we can hope every fraudster gets a lump of coal in their stocking this year, here are some more practical tips to protect yourself from fraud this holiday season.